-The translation scheme presented in the previous section leads to an implementation with a good efficiency (e.g., the benchmarks presented in [19] show that it outperforms all other Curry implementations for deterministic operations, and, for non-deterministic operations, outperforms Prolog-based implementations of Curry and can compete with MCC [43], a Curry implementation that compiles to C).
-It is also used in a slightly modified form in another recent compact compiler for functional logic languages [13].
+The translation scheme presented in the previous section leads to an implementation with a good efficiency (e.g., KiCS2 is used for larger applications in the area of web programming).
+It is also used in a slightly modified form in another recent compact compiler for functional logic languages [14].
 However, there are situations where this scheme cause efficiency problems.
 For instance, consider the evaluation of the expression (main 1) (for simplicity, we do not show the sharing of subexpressions done by the lazy evaluation strategy):